Sergio2409/docker_compose_odoo_template/README.md

 ## Important notes
     - Your database volume is ephemeral, meaning that if you restore a database and run `docker volume rm` or `docker prune` it will wipe out your restored database.
     - No files are kept either, so if you restore a database with a filesystem, that is also wiped with `docker volume rm` or `docker prune`.
+    - It is recommended to run `docker compose build` periodically to refresh the Python dependencies.

 ## How-To Section